 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Provision of plans Plans received by Council and approved Yes 2.
 Construction and maintenance in accordance with documentation No maintenance during period under review N/A 3.
 Passage of fish not to be obstructed No monitoring during review period, as design of structure satisfactory N/A 4.
 Notification prior to and after maintenance No maintenance during period under review N/A 5.
 Timing of works No maintenance during period under review N/A 6.
 Adopt best practicable option to prevent or minimise adverse effects No maintenance during period under review N/A 7.
 Riverbed disturbance and reinstatement No maintenance during period under review N/A 8.
 Removal of structure when no longer required N/A 9.
-Optional review provision re environmental effects Next option for review in June 2020 N/A
+Optional review provision re environmental effects No further review opportunities prior to consent expiry N/A